alfuwu/Hyleus-Vault/Stories/False Divinity.md

 Naturally, she couldn't come to anything conclusive.
 Perhaps if she ever had the misfortune of meeting the man, she'd ask directly to satiate her curiosity.

 Lili came upon a pale white wooden door, rich in texture and clearly expensive.
 It was the only door present in the hallway, and a glossy metal plate next to it labelled it as the Pristine Soul's section of the building.
 Her destination.
-If she was lucky, they'd have already found the cult's current base, and all she'd have to do would be to raid it and be done.
+If she was lucky, they'd have already located the cult's current base and all she'd have to do would be to raid it and be done.

+She was never lucky.